 Apparently, all you need to do is “click a few buttons” and watch the money roll in.

-I came across this site earlier today after receiving multiple emails about it.
+I came across the Affiliate Advisor Group website earlier today after receiving multiple emails about it.

 The site claims you could make $500, $1,000 or even $5,000 per week online using a “fool proof” money making system.